evansbenj/2024_BIO722/8_GATK_base_recalibration_and_Genotyping.md

 # Realigning insertion/deletion (indels) using `GATK`

 We can use `GATK` to identify indels that may be associated with inappropriate mapping differences among the individuals in our study.
 This is done in two steps.
 The first uses the `GATK` function called `RealignerTarget` to identify indels in our data.
-This function produces a `vcf` file that has information about the locations of all indels in any individual relative to the reference genome.
+This function produces a text file that has information about the locations of all indels in any individual relative to the reference genome.
 Let's check out again how a vcf file displays information about indels [here](http://samtools.github.io/hts-specs/VCFv4.2.pdf).

 Here is a perl script that wil lexecute the `RealignerTarget` function in `GATK` on our data: